-The same week, a new British star was born when Adam Faith went to number 1 for the first time with What Do You Want?.
-He was to remain one of the biggest UK pop singers of the next five years, and the song also helped producer John Barry make his name.
+A new British star was born when Adam Faith went to number 1 for the first time with What Do You Want?.
+He was to remain one of the most popular UK pop singers of the next five years, and the song also helped producer John Barry make his name.

-Faith signed to EMI’s Parlophone, then primarily a label for comedy acts such as the Goons.
-While working on Drumbeat, he and Barry got to know singer Johnny Worth, who was a member of vocal quartet the Raindrops.
+Faith signed to EMI’s Parlophone, then primarily a label for comedy acts such as The Goons.
+While working on Drumbeat, he and Barry got to know singer Johnny Worth, who was a member of vocal quartet The Raindrops.
 Worth aspired to be a songwriter and Faith and Barry saw potential in his song What Do You Want?
-Worth was worried about his contract stipulations and so adopted the pseudonym Les Vandyke for his writing credit.
+However, Worth was worried about his contract stipulations and so adopted the pseudonym Les Vandyke for his writing credit.

 Written by: Les Vandyke